 The Catholic Schools Curriculum Standards have been developed by the Diocese of Savannah in consultation with all the schools in the diocese and is aligned to state and national standards.
 The curriculum is designed to ensure that students reach a high level of competence in all subject areas.

 - Language Arts: Reading/English

 Students in kindergarten through 8th grade are in school from 7:55 a.m. to 3:05 p.m.
 Children may be dropped off as early as 7:30 a.m.

 Grades K-5 are self-contained with the freedom to place a child for instruction in the grade that best suits his/her needs.
 Grades 6-8 are in classes with teachers according to the subject area.

-St. John Catholic School holds students to high standards in regards to academics.
+St. John Catholic School holds students to high standards in regard to academics.
 The following is the SJCS grading scale:

 - A = 94-100

 Preschool students are not required to wear the SJCS uniform.
 They are asked to wear clothing consistent with Catholic moral standards, in good taste and decency.
 Preschool students must wear closed-toed shoes, no light-up or wheeled shoes are allowed.
 Students are required to wear socks.